Fzz90/Web-Collections/README.md

 # Image Assets
-All the images for project needs
+All the images for my project needs.